NatalieClinton/Logo-Mojo/README.md

 lib/shapes: Contains classes for Triangle, Circle, and Square shapes.

 ## Viewing the Logo
-To view the logo, open the logo.svg file in a web browser.
+To view the logo, open the `logo_*timestamp*.svg` file from the examples folder in a web browser or on VS Code with the SVG extension.
 The image will be displayed as a 300x200 pixel graphic that matches the criteria you entered.

 ## Example
-Here is an example of how to generate a logo with the text "ABC", text color red, a circle shape, and shape color blue:
+Here is an example of how to generate a logo with the text "ABC", text color red, Arial font, a circle shape, and shape color blue:

 1. Run `node index.js`.
 2. Enter "ABC" for the text.